-Figure 14.
-Of the 275 projects, the majority (68%) were directly related to addressing a specific public safety issue such as drug or gang activity.
+CRO projects address a variety of issues, including quality of life, public safety, and community relationship building.
+CRO projects may address one or more of the categories indicated in Error!
+Reference source not found..
+Of the 275 projects open during the current reporting period, the majority (68%) were directly related to addressing a specific public safety issue such as drug or gang activity.

-Figure 14.
+Figure 15.
 CRO Projects, by Category